-Special Operations Forces (SOF) Briefing.
-(CDE 8046Mc) 01:02:47
+Special Operations Forces (SOF) Briefing (dated, but applicable).
+01:02:47

 JMO 1.4 NAVAL WARFARE THEORY AND OBJECTIVES

 He who commands the sea is at great liberty and may take as much or as little of the war as he will.